lstratta/lstratta.github.io/_posts/2023-02-11-getting-started-with-kotlin-and-spring-boot.md

 **If you found this guide helpful, feel free to share it with friends and give it a star over <a href="https://github.com/lstratta/kotlin-guide/" target="_blank">on my GitHub</a>.**

 Until next time!

+## Prepare for trouble(shooting)!
+Make it double!

+There are a couple of reasons ta